 Ribonucleoprotein telomerase does this work on behalf of DNA polymerase.

-However, it does not require the free 3’ OH group for starting the nucleotide addition, instead, the TERT subunit of it, work as a reverse transcriptase uses RNA to synthesise the DNA and thus provides the DNA: RNA junction for telomerase to work.
+However, it does not require the free 3’ OH group for starting the nucleotide addition, instead, the TERT subunit of it, works as a reverse transcriptase that uses RNA to synthesize the DNA and thus provides the DNA: RNA junction for telomerase to work.

-After each cycle of replication, the telomere becomes shorten which affects the ageing of an organism.
+After each cycle of replication, the telomere becomes shorten which affects the aging of an organism.

 The function of DNA polymerase: